One-Room, Country, & Historic Schools of Bourbon County, Kansas

 At the close of 1865, there were 3,261 children of school age in the county.
 Many of these were children of refugees who had come to Fort Scott from Missouri and Arkansas.
 Through the efforts of C. F. Drake and a few others, school rooms were furnished and fitted up in the old hospital building and the old City Hall.

-In 1882, the student population was 7,866 – males, 3,995; females, 3,871.
+In 1882, the student population was 7,866 males, 3,995 females, and 3,871.
 The number of pupils enrolled was 2,921 males and 3,089 females.
-The number of different teachers employed during the year was 150; the average wages of males were $34.27, and females were $30.86.
-There are 100 schoolhouses in the county- two brick, three stone, and ninety-five frame.
+The number of different teachers employed during the year was 150.
+The average wages for males were $34.27, and for females, they were $30.86.
+There are 100 schoolhouses in the county: two are brick, three are stone, and ninety-five are frame.
 In the district school libraries, there were 350 volumes.
 The value of school property in the county is estimated at $89,672, and the total value of all school property in the county is $100,000.

 In 1888, Fort Scott, Kansas, grew to a population of 15,000 and became a first-class city; as a result, the tax levy for school purposes was reduced.
 The following year, the revenue was so reduced that Mr. Bemiss, to the regret of everybody, resigned to accept the superintendency of the schools at Spokane Falls, Washington, and became known as one of the best superintendents west of the Rocky Mountains.

-Guy P. Benton, educated at the Ohio Wesleyan University in Delaware, Ohio, who was principal of the high school at the time of Mr. Bosley’s death, succeeded the latter.
+Guy P. Benton, educated at Ohio Wesleyan University in Delaware, Ohio, who was principal of the high school at the time of Mr. Bosley’s death, succeeded the latter.

 Any teacher passing the teachers’ examination with a minimum grade of 70% in any one branch and an average of 90% or above in all branches was granted a first-grade certificate, which was valid for life in the city of Fort Scott.